 Taupo offers an excellent range of accommodations, including backpacker hostels, motels, holiday rental homes and five-star hotels.
 Helpful New Zealand accommodation websites are aatravel.co.nz, jasons.com and holidayhomes.co.nz.

 Our Feast weather is normally temperate with cooler nights and warm sunny days.
 Visitors should bring warm clothing, as it can be cool in the evenings.
-We are expecting about 60 brethren locally within New Zealand this year.
-Services will be held at Wairakei Resort Taupo.
+Services this year will be held at Huka Falls Conference Centre

 For more information about the Feast of Tabernacles in New Zealand, contact André van Belkum at firstname.lastname@example.org.
 Telephone number: +64-2102574911.